junxit/us-congress-bills-116/metadata.md

 - 2019-04-08 — Placed on the Union Calendar, Calendar No. 17.
 - 2019-04-08 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 116-36.
 - 2019-04-08 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 116-36.
+- 2019-04-09 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.